-|The German TKS with provisional markings.
-This was a radio-equipped tankette from a Polish armoured train (note an additional battery box on a fender), still wearing Polish older camouflage pattern, with colors separated by lines.
+|The German-captured TKS with provisional markings in September 1939, in Ruda Pabianicka (now a part of Łódź).
+This was a radio-equipped tankette from a Polish armoured train (note an additional box on a fender), still wearing Polish older camouflage pattern, with colours separated by lines.
 Behind it an Instandsetzungspanzer I maintenance vehicle.|

 |Examples of camouflage and modifications of the German TKS, basing on photographs - courtesy of Thierry Vallet.Copyright © Thierry Vallet - Kameleon Profils|

-1. Janusz Magnuski, "Karaluchy przeciw panzerom"; Pelta; Warsaw 1995
+1. Janusz Magnuski: Karaluchy przeciw panzerom; Pelta; Warsaw 1995

-2. Hubert Michalski, "Tankietki TK/TKS i czołgi lekkie 7TP w służbie niemieckiej" in: Militaria XX wieku, nr.
-3(24)/2008
+2. Hubert Michalski: Tankietki TK/TKS i czołgi lekkie 7TP w służbie niemieckiej, "Militaria XX wieku" nr 3(24)/2008

-3. Werner Regenberg, "Captured Tanks in German service.
-Small Tanks and Armored Tractors", Schiffer Publishing, 1998, ISBN 0-7643-0573-5.
+3. Werner Regenberg: Captured Tanks in German service.
+Small Tanks and Armored Tractors, Schiffer Publishing, 1998, ISBN 0-7643-0573-5.

-4. Biro Adam, Eder Miklos, Sarhidai Gyula, "A Magyar Kiralyi Honvedseg kulfoldi gyartasu pancelos harcjarmuvei 1920-1945"; Petit Military, Budapest, 2006.
+4. Biro Adam, Eder Miklos, Sarhidai Gyula: A Magyar Kiralyi Honvedseg kulfoldi gyartasu pancelos harcjarmuvei 1920-1945; Petit Military, Budapest, 2006.

 21. 04.
-2010 - supplemented Soviet service, added photo
+2010 - supplemented Soviet service, added a photo

 01. 09.
 2009 - supplemented Soviet service

-8. 07.
+08. 07.
 2009 - added color profiles